-Applications for travel support must be made through the "Business Travel Form".
+Applications for travel support must be made through the "Business Travel Form" ONLY IF you have your valid passport and residence card to re-enter Japan on the way back from your travel.
 Applications are assessed using a variety of criteria, including the contents of the application, the timing of the event, and the student's academic status and progress.
 If travel is requested during terms when the student is enrolled in courses, the student is responsible for obtaining permission from their lab supervisor(s) and/or course coordinator(s) for this absence and for making appropriate arrangements to cover all missed classes and absence from the lab.

 - When travel coincides with examination arrangement, travel support may be approved conditionally.
-Further information should be sought from the Academic Affairs Section and the Leave Policy. - If a student makes any changes to the itinerary for personal reasons after the purchase of flight tickets, the student is responsible for any cancellation fees, change fees or any other additional costs. - OIST does not pay for any expenses or costs related to personal stays, or any incremental expenses incurred through non-OIST related activities. - Students are reimbursed travel costs only after the travel has concluded. - Students are responsible for reporting any financial support provided by any organization other than OIST to the Graduate School without concealment or deception.
+Further information should be sought from the Academic Affairs Section and the Leave Policy. - If a student makes any changes to the itinerary for personal reasons after the purchase of flight tickets, the student is responsible for any cancellation fees, change fees or any other additional costs. - Stopovers at any city during transit and open-jaw tickets are not permitted in principle.
+A stopover refers to staying for 24 hours or more at a reasonable transfer point on the way to a destination.
+An open-jaw ticket is an airline return ticket where the destination and/or the origin are not the same in both directions. - OIST does not pay for any expenses or costs related to personal stays, or any incremental expenses incurred through non-OIST related activities. - Students are reimbursed travel costs only after the travel has concluded. - Students are responsible for reporting any financial support provided by any organization other than OIST to the Graduate School without concealment or deception.
 When a student receives a travel grant from an organizer of the event the student plans to attend, this travel grant must be used to support their travel costs. - Expenses incurred in foreign currencies are reimbursed in Japanese Yen (JPY).
 The currency conversion rate is set monthly by the OIST Financial Management Division. - To minimize risks and be most cost-effective, OIST has appointed preferred travel agencies (PTA).
-Other than to obtain quotations, students should not contact PTAs directly unless the Graduate School directs them to do so.
-After travel has been approved and arranged, under no circumstances shall students modify travel arrangements, tickets or itinerary without the Graduate School's prior approval.